 Now that you have the recipe, it’s time to make our Grilled Jalapeno Pineapple Spareribs for your next family backyard cookout.

-And to make things easy, visit your local neighborhood Walmart to pick up everything you need for backyard grilling.
+To make things easy, visit your local Walmart to pick up everything you need for backyard grilling.

 Find more grilling recipes below: